-IPBES publishes two new reports on biodiversity
+IPBES releases two new reports on biodiversity

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) presented two reports at a press conference in Windhoek, Namibia, on December 18, 2024.
 They provide an assessment and summary of existing knowledge to help governments and organizations address ecological challenges collectively and sustainably.